 Membership is open to anyone who works all states on and during the net operation, and acquires a WAS certificate from the net secretary.
-Once you have the WAS certificate number (see Member Roster ), you can then apply for a membership certificate by sending $2 to W7FTT (address on previous page).
+Once you have the WAS certificate number (see Member Roster ), you can then apply for a membership certificate by sending $5 to KJ6MS (address on previous page).
 The cost includes printing, postage and the handling, as the certificate is mailed flat.
 Your membership is good for life, but membership is not required for full participation in the net, or to apply for most of the net awards.

-Basic Rules for All Awards/Certificates/Endorsements From The Triple H Net
+Basic Rules for All Awards/Certificates/Endorsements from the Triple H Net

 The Earlybird Session of the Triple H Net